kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

   Getting started with Kairos
 ---

 Ready to launch your Kubernetes cluster with ease?
 With Kairos, deployment is a breeze!
 Simply download the pre-packaged artifacts, boot up on a VM or bare metal, and let Kairos handle the rest.
 Whether you're a Linux or Windows user, our quickstart guide will have you up and running in no time.
-Don't have a cluster already?
-No problem!
-Kairos can build one for you with just a few simple steps.
-Start building your Kubernetes cluster today with Kairos!
+Kairos can build a Kubernetes cluster for you with just a few simple steps!

 The goal of this quickstart is to help you quickly and easily deploy a Kubernetes cluster using Kairos releases.
 With Kairos, you can easily build a k3s cluster in a VM, or a baremetal using our pre-packaged artifacts, even if you don't already have a cluster.
 This process can also be used on bare metal hosts with some configuration adjustments.
 Check out our documentation further for more detailed instructions and examples.

+To create a Kubernetes cluster with Kairos, they only thing needed is one or more machines that will become the Kubernetes nodes.
+No previously existing clusters is needed.

 Once the installation is complete, you can begin using yuor Kubernetes cluster.